Tumbling Down (Cockney Rebel song): Velvet Goldmine

 "Tumbling Down" was featured in the 1998 British-American drama film Velvet Goldmine, directed and co-written by Todd Haynes.
 The fictional band who covered the song for the film soundtrack were Venus in Furs and lead vocals were handled by Jonathan Rhys Meyers.
 Meyers would also cover Cockney Rebel's "Sebastian" for the film, while the Steve Harley & Cockney Rebel recording of "Make Me Smile (Come Up and See Me)" was featured over the ending credits.
 Meyers' version of "Tumbling Down" was made available on the Velvet Goldmine original motion picture soundtrack release.

 Speaking to the Swedish web publication Bomben in 2000, Harley said of the version:

 "I was never much of a part of all that [glam rock].
 More theatrical for one album, I suppose.
 But it ended there.
 When my friends and I first saw Velvet Goldmine, we thought, 'straight to video.' i.e.: not much of a film, really.
 My opinion was not improved after seeing it a second time, I'm afraid.
 I was only caught up at all when the Bowie character 'recorded his video' for his 'new single' 'Tumbling Down'.
 I thought there was magic about the shoot.
 But in all it isn't the best portrayal of a hedonistic time, simply because it was made by an American who really never was part of it all."

 Later in 2010, Harley told independent.ie website:

 "Velvet Goldmine... actually, I saw that in the cinema.
 I'm one of the few!
 It didn't run for very long.
 We were invited to the opening in Edinburgh.
 When it finished my tour manager stood up and said, 'straight to video'.
 I understand Bowie refused to let them use his music.
 I agreed they could use mine.
 Thank you David (hah!).
 God bless you mate.
 It's always flattering that people would do one of your songs."

+MonaLisa Twins version

+MonaLisa Twins released the song on their album The Duo Sessions in 2025.